dart-backend/boilerplates/README.md

 Visit the [Developer Guide](https://angel3-docs.dukefirehawk.com/guides) for dozens of guides and resources, including video tutorials, to get up and running as quickly as possible with Angel3.

-Examples and complete projects can be found [here](https://github.com/dukefirehawk/angel3-examples).
+Examples and complete projects can be found [here](https://angel3-framework.web.app/#/examples).

 You can also view the [API Documentation](https://pub.dev/documentation/angel3_framework/latest/).

-There is also an [Awesome Angel :fire:](https://github.com/dukefirehawk/angel3-awesome) list.